Follow any (or all) of these eight culinary trails that cross Louisiana

 This trail, centered in New Orleans, reveals iconic Louisiana recipes.
 Bite into a muffuletta sandwich layered with salami and chopped olives.
 Sample Gulf oysters prepared in a variety of mouth-watering styles.
 End with bananas Foster, a flambéed dessert of bananas spiked with rum.

 Bananas Foster, a flambéed dessert of bananas spiked with rum, is one of the iconic Louisiana recipes you’ll encounter on the Creole Crescent Trail.

-Trace this trail to cozy restaurants serving Louisiana comfort foods, such as generously-stuffed po’boy sandwiches at The Chimes in Covington (on the scenic Bogue Falaya River) or shrimp remoulade and fried green tomatoes at Liz’s Where Y’at Diner in Mandeville.
-In Lacombe, reserve at La Provence for simple delicacies such as slow-cooked rabbit.
+Trace this trail through New Orleans' Northshore to cozy restaurants serving Louisiana comfort foods, such as generously-stuffed po’boy sandwiches at The Chimes in Covington (on the scenic Bogue Falaya River) or shrimp remoulade and fried green tomatoes at Liz’s Where Y’at Diner in Mandeville.

-On the Northshore Sampler Trail, tuck into Louisiana comfort foods such as a generously stuffed po’boy sandwich.
+On the Tammany Taste Trail, tuck into Louisiana comfort foods such as a generously stuffed po’boy sandwich.

 Prairie Home Cooking

 Find down-home hospitality and good food without pretense in Louisiana’s Cajun prairie.
 Don’t miss Cajun sausage at Savoie’s in Opelousas or fresh cracklins (fried pork skins) at Billy’s Mini-Mart in Krotz Springs.

 As Louisiana’s capital and college town, Baton Rouge mixes sophisticated tables with simple gathering spots.
 Along this trail, reserve at Mansurs on the Boulevard for modern twists on Creole classics, such as cream of brie and crabmeat soup.
 Hit Tony’s for a casual lunch of the freshest seafood.